 Hi-Line Training Overview

-Hi-Line offers certification programs, stand-alone courses, and webinars that provide in-depth, interactive training for a wide range of utility professionals.
-Through a selection of in-class and online delivery methods, Hi-Line helps you stay up-to-date with ever-changing industry regulations and requirements.
+Hi-Line Engineering offers certification programs, stand-alone courses, and webinars that provide in-depth, interactive training for a wide range of utility professionals.
+Through a selection of in-class and online delivery methods, Hi-Line Engineering helps you stay up-to-date with ever-changing industry regulations and requirements.

-Hi-Line offers its training courses through statewide organizations and provides in-house classes for individual utilities.
+We offer training courses through statewide organizations and provide in-house classes for individual utilities.

 Hi-Line has conducted more than 700 seminars from Alaska to the Caribbean over 20 years.
 More than 10,000 students including engineers, staking technicians, and linemen have attended our in-class courses.
 The Certified Staking Technician program has over 4,000 participants nationwide.

 Comprehensive Staking Technician Certification Program – This certification program is designed to educate and equip the staking technician in designing electrical distribution facilities that adequately serve the customers of the utility.
 It will train the novice as well as improve the skills of the experienced employee.
 The classroom and field training are divided into three phases of four domains each to be taught in three separate five-day seminars.
 The program can also be taught as three separate four-day seminars.

 To achieve certification, students must attend all three seminars and pass a test for each of the twelve domains.
 Students may re-take any test if their first try is unsuccessful.